littleblackfish/coilmd/README.md

 ### energy.dat

-This is a file that keeps some energy sums for each timestep for which the coordinates are printed for.
-The exact order is :
+This is a file that keeps some energy sums for each timestep.
+Every line contains values for a single snapshot in the following order :

 1. timestep
 2. temperature